Monthly ETF Commentary

 Harvest Clean Energy ETF

-HCLN witnessed a further very strong breakout in October despite lagging the benchmark slightly.
-There has been a pick-up in interest in the clean energy space in 2025, which is a welcome difference to the trend of the past four years.
-Some of the drivers of October performance were:
+HCLN declined for December.
+The ETF performed its strongest in the first 10 months of the year.
+There was definitely a pick-up in interest in the clean energy space in 2025, which is a welcome difference to the trend of the past four years, but as we near changes in the US incentives landscape in 2026 concerns are likely to bubble up again.
+Some of the drivers for December:

-- The gain of many clean energy stocks has been pretty apparent this year and has been following very closely with the “growth” trade, but even more particularly, has really been tied into the greater performing area of Artificial Intelligence and its subsequent record energy demand expectations
+• The gain of many clean energy stocks has been tied closely with the “growth” trade, but even more particularly, into the area of Artificial Intelligence and its subsequent record energy demand expectations – the market has been scrutinizing this trajectory and that has weighed on clean energy

-- Long-term clean energy demand underpinned by global climate goals that still require accelerated investment.
+• However, long-term clean energy demand appears to be underpinned by global climate goals that still require accelerated investment.

 Outlook | Massive global clean energy investment needs remain | Long-term drivers are intact | Near-term risks and loss of incentives in the US persist under current administration.